funte/google-closure-library-webpack-plugin/examples/goog-declare-example/README.md

 # goog-declare-example
-Using `goog.declare` show how make cross reference between ES6 and Closure module.
+Using `goog.declare` show how make cross reference between ES6 and goog module.

 To run this app with NPM cli:
 ```sh